 Although it did not have much of a payload, the performance of the T-28 made it useful as a ground-attack and counter-insurgency aircraft.
 In this capacity it was used mainly by the South Vietnamese Air Force and also by France, which developed a counter-insurgency version of the T-28 called the Fennec (a fennec is a small fox found in the north African desert) for use in policing its colonial possessions.
 About 25 other countries used T-28s in numbers ranging from a handful to a hundred or two.
 The last was retired by the Phillippines in 1994.

 The T-28 is a very popular privately owned warbird although it is complex to restore and maintain because it is essentially jet-age technology despite having a piston engine.
 The North American Trainers Association, a valuable resource on the type, estimates 250 to 300 of them still to be active.
+Also check out the T-28 Trojan Foundation web site.
 By far the best place to see them is at the Airventure event in Oshkosh each year.
 One of the attractive things about them from a spectator’s viewpoint is the variety of bright color schemes applied to them over the years, nowadays augmented by fanciful colors applied by the more creative owners.
 Their engines make a distinctive chugging sound that often invites comparison by airshow announcers with a clothes washing machine.
 At least one airshow display team, the Trojan Horseman, participates in airshows around the United States performing formation aerobatics in T-28s.

 The A model of T-28 was built for the USAF.
 Although the T-28A accounted for the majority of all T-28s built (1,194 units), it was relatively quickly retired from active training service.
 T-28As had an 800 horsepower engine which was considered to be inadequate power for an airplane of this size.
 Some were converted into later models by the substitution of larger engines, effectively becoming T-28B or later models, and passed to the Navy.
 This can be seen the various T-28As preserved today.
 Possibly the oldest T-28 that survives is the National Museum of the USAF‘s T-28A, which is in original A model configuration with tapered cowling and two-bladed propeller.